everibas/hello-world/README.md

 first steps

-Hi, I'm herer just to learn the firsts steps about GitHub.
+Hi, I'm here just to learn the firsts steps about GitHub.
 =)